 We were never viceroys or governors except by very extraordinary reasons; archbishops and bishops, seldom; ambassadors, never; military men, only as subordinates; nobles, without privileges; lastly, we were neither magistrates nor financiers, and hardly merchants. (…)

 Those born in America have been despoiled of their constitutional rights. (…)”

 His contemporaries said Simon had an overabundance of energy.
 Even as an adult, he would skip, jump, or run when walking with someone.
 He also loved riding horses, swimming, and military activities.
 And he was an accomplished dancer who could dance for hours, sometimes on top of tables.

 That excess energy served him well.
 For years, he fought the Spaniards in South America.
-And in his campaigns, he covered three times more territory on horseback than Napoleon and twice as much as Alexander the Great (about 90,000 km/ 56,000 mi).
+In his campaigns, he covered three times more territory on horseback than Napoleon and twice as much as Alexander the Great (about 56,000 mi / 90,000 km).